We smiled through the whining during dinner and gave calm reminders to use quiet voices at the restaurant.

 But it's not that simple of a time anymore, just like the '70's weren't really a simple time either.

-I would give anything for assault riffles to be banned from getting into the hands of ordinary citizens.
+I would give anything for assault rifles to be banned from getting into the hands of ordinary citizens.
 For violent games and movies to be banned and for violence to be abhorred rather than glorified.

 I would give anything for the news media to just go away.
 Stop going over and over the details of every shooting - the weapons used, the bullets used, what the bullets do, how the shooter accessed the building.
 One channel of our local news the other night said they would not say the shooter's name out of respect for the victims.
 Finally.
-It took 6 and 7 year old babies to bring a little respect from the news media.
+It took 6- and 7-year-old babies to bring a little respect from the news media.

 I would give anything to know for certain that my boys will be safe and happy their whole lives.
 To never be the victims of violence or cancer or freak accidents.
 I would give anything to be certain that they would never be the cause of harm to anyone else.
 But even that I cannot guarantee.

-I would give anything if this were enough.
 I would give anything if I knew all the answers or how to fix things or make the world a better place.

 But I don't.
 I can only give the best that I have and teach that to my children.
 That's all any of us can do.